 It is important for a manager to know the process of business and the proceedings to be able to efficiently assign tasks and priorities.

 It is the duty of a manager to speak to all team members personally, know what is being worked on, and help the team when they’re stuck.

 When there is a deadline attached to project work, the people working on it are more inclined towards starting the work without delay.

 They will be able to set their own priorities and deadlines to work efficiently.
 Deadlines set should be practical and reasonable.

 A deadline too soon will throw people off guard if they are working on other projects with similar priorities.
 A deadline too far ahead has the risk of it being forgotten.

 6. Have a Buffer

 Working on a project is not always smooth and seamless.
-There might be delays because of resource issues, technical issues, delays, among other things.
+There might be delays because of resource issues, technical issues, and delays, among other things.

 It’s crucial for the manager to have a buffer time and extra resources in case of unforeseen circumstances.